feassis/MVC-Outscal-CharacterSelection/README.md

-# MVC-Outscal-CharacterSelection
+# CharacterSelection
-Unity project from outscal, Model View Controller Course.
-Tanks.
+This is the project which demonstrates how character selection works in actual games.